ucsd-cse29/fa24/src/week4/c-multifile-make.md

 **In your notes:** What do you see when you run `make` without any arguments?
 Why do you think this is the case?

 We now have a clean and simple way to compile our C programs with the correct flags and dependencies using `make`.
 This will be very useful as we continue to work on our PA2 project and need to compile our programs multiple times.

+## If you are done early

+- Work on PA2!
+Use the remaining time in lab to make progress on PA2 along with your group members and your tutor!
+- If you are done with PA2 here is a fun extension you could work on: Extend your password cracker such that when given a hash, it will attempt to go through **all possible passwords of length 6** until the password is found.